-At the end of 2012 we achieved record yearly crude oil and NGLs production of 326,829 bbl/d in the North America – Exploration and Production segment.
+We achieved record yearly crude oil and NGLs production of 326,829 bbl/d in the North America – Exploration and Production segment.

-In 2011 Canadian Natural focused on the continued development of our high quality thermal in situ assets, expanded the Pelican Lake tertiary recovery project and the plans for Horizon oil sands mine expansion – all part of our strategy to transition the Company to a longer-life more sustainable asset mix.
+Canadian Natural focused on the continued development of our high quality thermal in situ assets, expanded the Pelican Lake tertiary recovery project and the plans for Horizon oil sands mine expansion – all part of our strategy to transition the Company to a longer-life more sustainable asset mix.
 In addition, we executed record drilling programs in primary heavy crude oil and North America light crude oil, and generated strong free cash flow from our international operations.

-During 2010, the Company received regulatory approval for its Kirby In situ Oil Sands Project and the Board of Directors sanctioned Kirby Phase 1 with construction commencing in the fourth quarter 2010.
+The Company received regulatory approval for its Kirby In situ Oil Sands Project and the Board of Directors sanctioned Kirby Phase 1 with construction commencing in the fourth quarter 2010.
 The peak production for Phase 1 is targeted to be 40,000 bbl/d with an overall cost target of $1.25 Billion.

 Canadian Natural realized first synthetic crude oil (SCO) at the Horizon Oil Sands on February 28, 2009.
 Shortly afterwards on March 18, 2009, Canadian Natural had its first shipment of SCO into the sales pipeline.
 Today we are marketing our current production of SCO in all traditional SCO markets and refineries.
 In Q4/09, we are targeting for reliable and consistent production at design capacity of 110,000 bbl/d at Horizon.

-In late October 2008, our Primrose East expansion added 40,000 bbl/d of capacity after achieving first production.
+The Primrose East expansion added 40,000 bbl/d of capacity after achieving first production.
 We target future development of our thermal crude oil assets to add an additional 30,000 – 60,000 bbl/d every 2-3 years in the next decade.
 The Kirby In Situ Oil Sands, currently awaiting regulatory approval, is the next project to expand the crude oil portfolio.

 Oil sands mining construction of the Horizon Project began in 2005 with the first phase completed in early 2009.
 We plan to expand production of this world-class asset base with a target synthetic crude oil rate of 500,000 bbl/d.